aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 #### 510 Not Extended

-Further extensions to the request are required for the server to fulfil it.
+Further extensions to the request are required for the server to fulfill it.

-#### 511Network Authentication Required
+#### 511 Network Authentication Required

+The client needs to authenticate to gain network access.
+Intended for use by intercepting proxies used to control access to the network (e.g., "captive portals" used to require agreement to Terms of Service before granting full Internet access via a Wi-Fi hotspot).